Tanmoy-Rath/misc/R/UDEMY/strings.md

 <hr>

 ### grep()
+>- selects those strings in input vector of strings, where a match occurs.

 grep() works on a **vector of strings**.
 It returns (with value=TRUE) those strings (as a vector) in the input vector of strings, inside whom the pattern occurs.
 Otherwise it returns the input vector indices of the strings, inside whom the pattern is found to occur.

 ```R